 Creating a Nest for plug-in window AC's at an affordable price point.
 Designing a hardware and software solution to help individuals save money and the environment.

 Although some of that waste results from factors such as poor insulation in homes and older systems, much of it actually comes from simply using our appliances inefficiently, such as forgetting to turn them off when we leave the home and setting the temperature unnecessarily high or low.
-Now think back to your last electricity bill.
+These are issues that a hardware solution, combined with software seamlessly integrated into a users' life can solve.

 Working with a team of two electrical engineers and three software developers, we discussed the possibilities and limitations of what could be specifically created on both the software and hardware sides.
-I began by sketching out potential user flows to gain a better understanding of how our users might address their own pain points.
+I began by sketching out potential user flows to gain a better understanding of how our users might address their own pain points, then turning these user flows to simple wireframes that quickly became hi-fidelity prototypes.
 There were many, many ideas that we came up with, but we narrowed them down based on a) feasability of engineering and b) if the features are core to solving real user needs.
+Tradeoffs were made, but this is the nature of shipping a product, especially for a startup.

 In the sign up process, we accounted for the use case of pairing with a new root or existing root.
 Many individuals live with roommates or a family that might also want to be able to control their window AC temperature remotely as well.